 There are a number of legal download services, including the following:

-- More legal music online sources
+- More free and legal music online sources